Santiago Barranco

 Santiago Barranco is a Peruvian football club, playing in the city of Barranco, Lima, Peru.

 The club was founded 20 September 1929 and plays in the Copa Perú, which is the third division of the Peruvian league.

 History

-The club was 1945 Peruvian Segunda División champion.

-The club have played at the highest level of Peruvian football on one occasion, in the 1942 Peruvian Primera División but was relegated the same year.
+Foundation and Early Years

+Founding Act of Club Sport Santiago Barranco:

+In San José de Surco, on September 20, 1929, at four in the afternoon, active members, patrons, and players gathered and, by majority vote, agreed to change the club’s name to Club Sport Santiago Barranco, as most of its members and players resided in that district, representing the La Raya Bolivia neighborhood.
+After several hours of discussion, the following board of directors was elected: